SoftwareAG/cumulocity-cypress/doc/Screenshot Automation.md

 - `C8Y_TENANT`: The tenant id used for authentication.
 Will be determined from the base URL if not provided.
 - `C8Y_USERNAME`: The username to use for authentication.
 - `C8Y_PASSWORD`: The password to use for authentication.
+- `C8Y_BROWSER`: The browser to use for running the screenshot workflows ("chrome", "firefox" or "electron").
 - `C8Y_SHELL_VERSION`: The version of the shell application to validate `requires` version dependencies.
 - `C8Y_SHELL_NAME`: The name of the shell application to use for determining the shell version (default is "cockpit").
 - `C8Y_BROWSER_LAUNCH_ARGS`: Additional arguments to pass to the browser when launching.